wrzeczak/wrzlib/README.md

 that said function is not yet implemented, exiting the program.
 I use this in files when I intend or need a feature but haven't gotten around to implementing it.

-### r_array.h
+### r_array3.h

 R_ARRAY is a simple dynamic array library I wrote mostly for my C rewrite of my [viewer](https://github.com/wrzeczak/viewer) project.
-It can store integers and strings, doesn't need too much messing around with `malloc()` (hopefully I correctly wrote it in such a way that I don't need to malloc every string ever???), and has a generally pleasing API.
-If you are in serious need of a dynamic array library, I would not recommend using this; it is not thoroughly tested (other than in `ra_demo.c`) and was written purely to support a personal project.
-Do not trust me with your data.
-Documentation on the interface and data structures are provided in `r_array.h`, and I think the code is simple enough to speak for itself.
+I've rewritten it a couple times as I've gotten better.
+The main reason I like this and not something macro-based (like Tsoding's `da_append()`) is mostly because I don't like function macros (behaving as functions, and not just code-generation) and because I want a more expansive API than Tsoding uses.
+This now comes with a generator script `ra_generator.c` that generates a library to store whatever types you need.
+This is designed very similarly to my [anecs](https://github.com/wrzeczak/anecs) project's generator.

 ### wectangle3.h